Systematic derivation of perturbative unitarity bounds for any models: Discussion

 Actually for $SU(2)\otimes U(1)$ gauge theories with an arbitrary number of scalar fields, either singlets or doublets of $SU(2)$, a recent Mathematica package \texttt{BounDS} can systematically obtain a basis in terms of quantum numbers $\vert Q,Y,T\rangle$, thereby blocks of the scattering matrix are naturally smaller and it is then easier to extract the eigenvalues analytically~\cite{Lopes:2025krb}.
 While our method also works for such models, it becomes trickier to obtain all eigenvalues analytically for more complex versions of these models like the general NHDM.
 However, we can still use our method to obtain the eigenvalues numerically.
 Moreover, unlike \texttt{BounDS}, it also works for models involving any gauge groups and multiplet representations, e.g the minimal left-right symmetric model consisting in bi-doublets and triplets (see Section~\ref{sec:MLRSM}).
-Finally, the function \texttt{MakeBlockDiagonal} that block-diagonalises matrices can also be used for large scattering matrices obtained with the \texttt{SARAH} Mathematica package~\cite{Goodsell:2018tti}, in order to compute the eigenvalues more easily.
-Let us now illustrate our method with two specific models: the MLRSM and the Pati-Salam model.